 These smaller earthquakes – 5.9 and 6.4 magnitude respectively – would be considered relatively large under normal circumstances.
 However, they were in fact only the aftershocks of the catastrophic 7.8 magnitude earthquake that shook the country earlier this year.
 More than 650 people were killed, while tens of thousands were injured.

 Three months on, Ecuador is rebuilding itself.
 For some Ecuadorians, coffee holds the key to reestablishing communities fractured by the earthquake.
 And the specialty coffee community has the power to offer help with that.
+As this disaster has had an impact on the farming community, locals are trying to think of what they can do to get this back on track.
+With the help of versatile equipment such as a Diesel Generator and companies similar to FW Power, hopefully the residents of Ecuador can get this sorted, in order to continue growing coffee again and rebuild their country.

 Help on the Ground